Erudika/scoold/README.md

 3. Trust the root CA file `ScooldRootCA.crt` by importing it in you OS keyring or browser (check Google for instructions).
 4. Open `https://scoold.local:8000`

-## Securing Scoold with SSL using Nginx and Certbot (Let's Encrypt)
+## Securing Scoold with TLS using Nginx and Certbot (Let's Encrypt)

 First of all, configure the DNS records for your domain to point to the IP address where Scoold is hosted.